-In 2014, Nobleton's residents expressed a critical need for improvements to the public realm, including a complete improvements will all need to be tied together and work towards achieving a common design vision.
+Like King City, on-going maintenance and future improvements will all need to be tied together and work towards achieving a common design vision.
 The Nobleton Village Centre Urban Design Guidelines, which contains a detailed streetscape and design strategy, also represents a logical guiding document to ensure that future streetscaping improvements are undertaken in a coordinated manner and are appropriate for Nobleton.
 At the time of the refreshing of this Plan in 2021, the Township has initiated a review of the Village Centre Urban Design Guidelines, to align with the policies of the Township's Our King Official Plan, 2019.